-Many hairdressing salons offer the opportunity to grab yourself a free or cheap haircut and/or colour, by offering yourself up as a model for their staff training schemes.
-Upon hearing this, I decided to test out the Toni&Guy training academy, which offers haircuts for only £5, and colouring for a max of £25.
+Many hairdressing salons in London offer the opportunity to grab yourself a free or cheap haircut and/or colour, by offering yourself up as a model for their staff training schemes.
+Upon hearing this, I decided to test out the Toni&Guy training academy, which offers haircuts for only £10, and colouring for £35.

 Considering the normal prices offered by Messers Toni and Guy Mascolo, this is an absolute STEAL.

 After booking about a week in advance, I approached the Toni&Guy HQ in New Oxford Street with a small pang of trepidation.
 Inside were around 20 others, representing different ages, genders and hair types, waiting for the chop.

 We were lined up by the bubbly receptionist and the head honchos then cast their expert eyes over us, looking for the perfect “models” for their students (rest assured though—everyone is seen by someone).

 Once divided into groups, we were led to our seats within large white rooms (across three storeys, each with different purposes), with mirrors and shiny surfaces everywhere, well-groomed staff members floating around dressed in black, and endless loops of hair tutorials and electronic beats playing out over the sound system.
 It was like the beginnings of a futuristic hairdresser revolution.